Gluten Free Thanksgiving Recipes

 TIP Ghee, a component of butter that is free of casein, whey and lactose, is tolerated by many who are dairy allergic or lactose intolerant.
 It is available in the refrigerated dairy section of most grocery stores.

-This luscious dessert is delicious served warm or chilled.
+This luscious gluten and dairy free dessert is delicious served warm or chilled.
 It can be made ahead and stored in the refrigerator covered for up to three days.

 1½ cups unsweetened coconut milk (not lite)